rfourquet/fh/README.md

-  -D,--sort-du             sort output, according to disk usage -N,--sort-count          sort output, according to count -G,--ignore-git          ignore ".git" filenames passed on the command line --init-db PATH           create a DB directory at PATH and exit -I,--files-from FILE     a file containing paths to work on ("-" for stdin) PATHS...                 files or directories (default: ".")
+  -D,--sort-du             sort output, according to disk usage -N,--sort-count          sort output, according to count -G,--ignore-git          ignore ".git" filenames passed on the command line -O,--optimize-space      don't store in DB fast to compute entries --init-db PATH           create a DB directory at PATH and exit -I,--files-from FILE     a file containing paths to work on ("-" for stdin) PATHS...                 files or directories (default: ".")